2thigh1foot/modern_portfolio/README.md

 ## Getting Started

 You can modify this website in any way or shape.
 I used Sass to generate the CSS in these projects.
-To run Sass, you will wantt to get node.js so that you can use the Node Packet Manager (NPM).
+To run Sass, you will want to get node.js so that you can use the Node Packet Manager (NPM).

 ## Setting up the Package Json

-Once you get Node.js installed and ready, you'll want to get your package manager with these commands.
+Once you get Node.js installed and ready, you'll want to get your package manager with these commands.<br />
 In your terminal: <br />
-run npm init__
+run npm init <br />
-package name: (name of your package)__
+package name: (name of your package)<br />
-version: (1.0.0)__
+version: (1.0.0)<br />
-description: Responsive portfolio website__ entry point: (index.js)__ test command:__
+description: Responsive portfolio website<br />
+entry point: (index.js)<br />
+test command:<br />
-git repository:__
+git repository:<br />
-keywords:__
+keywords:<br />
-author: Your Name__
+author: Your Name<br />
-license:__
+license:<br />
  ---

-After that, you want to run npm i node-sass
+After that, you want to run:<br />
+npm i node-sass<br />

 This will create a node_modules folder.
-It's quite large
+It's quite large.<br />

-Under scripts, you will want to look for the npm scripts.
-You can change the name to anything ("I called it sass"), and input the following command.
+Under scripts, you will want to look for the scripts section in the package.json file.
+You can change the name to anything ("I called it sass"), and input the following command.<br />

 ```javascript